Corona Founders Monument

-The Corona Founders Monument is a monument built in 1936 to the founding fathers of the City of Corona in the Riverside County, California.
+The Corona Founders Monument is a monument built in 1936 to the founding fathers of the City of Corona in Riverside County, California.
 The monument was designated a California Historic Landmark (No.738) on June 6, 1960.
 The monument is in the Corona City Park in the 100 block of 6th Street of Corona, California.
 The founding fathers at first called the city South Riverside after the company they started the South Riverside Land and Water Company.